integreat-io/map-transform/README.md

 }
 ```

-The operation will not set anything when mapping with `.onlyMappedValues()`.
+The operation will not set anything when mapping when `state.noDefaults` is
+`true`.

 If you want to define the `value` operation as an operation object, use
 `$transform` or the short form `$value`: